Can you provide a brief description of what takes place at The Midwest Clinic?

 Performers at The Midwest Clinic must submit the official Performance Application

 .
 (The following year’s application will be posted by fall of each year.)
-Applications are due on or around March 12 of each year.
+Applications are due on the second Monday in March of each year.
 For more information about applying to perform, please read our Performance Application FAQs

 How is the music that is performed at The Midwest Clinic selected?